On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Introduction

-This paper is an extension of the conference paper presented in~\cite{jonathan_impacts_solutions_LQW}.
-The work as a whole is an extensive experimental analysis of the LQW algorithm searching for multiple solutions on grids.
-By addressing several practical issues, this work contributes to the successful application of the technique.
-Firstly, we demonstrate that LQW simulations should stop accordingly to the stopping condition used in~\cite{wong_lackadaisical_2d} because the stopping condition used in~\cite{nahimovs_lackadaisical} is satisfied prematurely, i.e., when the system could evolve even further.
-After, we show that the final success probability is inversely proportional to the space density of solutions and directly proportional to the relative distance between solutions.
-However, those relations are only valid for high values of both $N$ and $m$ because disturbed behaviors exist in a transition between small to high values.
-Our results have already been corroborated and extended in the literature.
+From the previous efforts related to the search on 2D grids by the LQW algorithm, one of the ideas that can be learned is that the simulations should stop according to two interchangeable stopping conditions.
+However, we demonstrate through a convergence analysis that LQW simulations should stop according to the stopping condition used in~\cite{wong_lackadaisical_2d} only because that condition captures the maximum amplification of the system.
+In contrast, the stopping condition used in~\cite{nahimovs_lackadaisical} is satisfied prematurely, i.e., when the system can evolve even further.
+After, we investigate the impacts of solution setups on the final success probabilities achieved by the LQW algorithm.
+As a result, we show that the final success probability is inversely proportional to the space density of solutions and directly proportional to the relative distance between solutions.
+Those results have already been corroborated and extended in the literature.
 Nahimovs and Santos~\cite{nahimovs_LQW_2D-types} showed that the success probability is inversely proportional to the density of solutions not only on rectangular 2D grids but also on triangular and honeycomb 2D grids.